 We plan to eventually add a second row of cinder blocks to match the center raised garden bed.
-It isn’t necessary but would make it easier on our backs!
+It isn’t necessary but would make it easier on our backs.
 Perhaps next year!

-Of course, the ground isn’t even so we either dug a little of the grass out underneath or used a bit of sand to make the cinder blocks line up.
+Of course, the ground isn’t, even so, we either dug a little of the grass out underneath or used a bit of sand to make the cinder blocks line up.
 It really wasn’t too bad.

-A half yard of a compost/topsoil mix was used to fill both beds.
+Then, a half yard of a compost/topsoil mix was used to fill both beds.
 They aren’t completely full but it works!

-Wondering what all that cardboard is about?!
+Wondering what all that cardboard is about?
 I knew you were!

-We decided our budget would like us better if we used pea gravel and, hey, why not just lay cardboard over the grass and dump the pea gravel right on top?!
+We decided our budget would like us better if we used pea gravel and, hey, why not just lay cardboard over the grass and dump the pea gravel right on top?

 It was an easier and less costly option.

-Blake dug out a trench for edging.
+Steve dug out a trench for edging.
 We used the black plastic edging but, I have to say, I’m not too impressed.
 Someday we will have that cool concrete edging!

 And voila!
 We are ready to plant!

-Now the question is … what do I plant where?!
+Now the question is … what do I plant where?
 Check out these plant companions for ten common vegetables.
 It’s a great resource for plant friends and foes.